abhipath90/MCBTE/example_input_files/thin_film_100nm_ref/README.txt

 THERMAL CONDUCTIVITY CALCULATION

-Thermal conductivity of the nanomesh at 300K is calculated using additional two lines of code as follows:
+Thermal conductivity of the silicon thin-film at 300K is calculated using additional two lines of code as follows:
 Qy = mean(sum(load('Qy300.txt'),2));
 kappa = abs(Qy/1e7);